San Juan Islands | Seattle – Vancouver

 – Personal expenses while in port

-Seattle – Tacoma International Airport (SEA) is a 30-40 minute drive south of Shilshole marina, and is also an easy train journey into the city.
-Vancouver International (YVR) is about 20 minutes away by car, and also easily accessible by rail.
+Seattle – Tacoma International Airport (SEA) is a 30-40 minute drive south of Shilshole Marina and is also an easy train journey into the city.
+Vancouver International (YVR) is about 20 minutes away by car, and very easily accessible by rail.

 All crew members will require a passport and visas from their home country that will allow them to travel to/ from the USA and Canada.
 Please note that if you are not a US or Canadian citizen, you will likely need to complete a Canadian ETA prior to traveling.
 Please ensure you have the appropriate paperwork completed before joining the vessel.
 Please look into the specific type of visa you need for arriving at these destinations by sea: www.travel.state.gov/visa.